reinoute/nunjucks-postcss-es2015-boilerplate/README.md

 ## Preparing production build

-Run `npm run build` to prepare a production build.
+Run `npm run build` to generate a production build.
 Output is located in the `dist/` folder.

 ## HTML